Lightning-Universe/lightning-transformers/docs/source/features/large_model_training.rst

 DeepSpeed Training with Big Transformer Models
 ==============================================

-Below is an example of how you can run train a 6B parameter transformer model using Lightning Transformers and DeepSpeed.
+Below is an example of how you can train a 6B parameter transformer model using Lightning Transformers and DeepSpeed.

 The below script was tested on an 8 A100 machine.